• Home

 Nestor Almendros: Libertarian Film Hero

-Nestor Almendros — born October 30, 1930 — is best known for being one of the greatest cinematographers of all time.
+Nestor Almendros — born October 30, 1930 — is best known for his cinematography.
 He was indeed the favorite cameraman for directors Eric Rohmer and Francois Truffaut and was nominated for four Academy Awards for cinematography (Sophie’s Choice, The Blue Lagoon, Kramer vs. Kramer, and Days of Heaven).
 However, he also directed two powerful documentaries that together blew a hole in the side of the left’s tidy pro-Castro narrative, revealing the horrors of Cuba’s socialist revolution and the country’s shocking abuse of its gay community.
 One of these films — Improper Conduct — is included in the top 25 list of Best Libertarian Documentaries.

 Almendros released Improper Conduct in 1984.
 This brilliant documentary ripped the lid off of Cuba’s until-then hidden anti-gay atrocities in such an exhaustive and credible way as to command respect from all corners of the political spectrum.
 Even the New York Times had to reluctantly admit “The movie’s tone is civilized, but the testimony is as savage as it’s convincing.”
 Improper Conduct won the Grand Prize at the 12th annual International Human Rights Festival.